lamineba/constitution/README.md

 The organisation’s main objectives are to:

-The Jozi Java User Group is for those who are interested in physically meeting to discuss Java and related technologies.
+The JUG-Africa Java User Group is for those who are interested in physically meeting to discuss Java and related technologies.
 It will not make a profit.